- UNIVERSITY HOME

-In the catalog record, you may see a note about something called a finding aid.
-A finding aid is a detailed document prepared by archivists that informs researchers about a collection.
-It provides more information than a catalog record and tells you what you can expect to encounter if you choose to conduct research in a collection.
+In the catalog record, you may encounter a reference to something called a finding aid.
+A finding aid is a detailed document prepared by archivists or librarians that informs researchers about a collection.
+It provides more information than a library or database catalog record.
+The finding aid tells you what you can expect if you choose to conduct research in a collection.

-Some finding aids are available on the Internet.
+Some finding aids are available online.
 Many are not.
-However, you can contact an archives and ask the archivist to send you the finding aid.
-After reading the finding aid, you will have a better sense of whether or not you want to visit the archives to conduct research.
+However, you can contact an archive and ask the archivist or librarian to send you the finding aid by email.
+After reviewing the finding aid, you will have a better sense of whether or not you want to visit the archive to conduct research.

-So, you've found a catalog record for an archival collection in Bobcat, WorldCat, or some other catalog.
-What information do you need to get out of that record in order to move to the next step in your research?
+You found a catalog record for an archival collection in The New School library catalog, WorldCat, or some other catalog or database.
+What information do you need from that record to move to the next step in your research?

 1. Collection Title: Archival collections are groups of records created or collected by a person or an organization, and therefore are often titled according to the name of the person or organization rather than subject matter.
 The title may not reveal the subject matter of the collection, but it will appear elsewhere in the catalog record.